 The short answer to this question… pretty much everyone.

 There is, however, a small minority of cataract surgery patients who are not eligible for the light adjustable lens.
 One of the requirements is that your pupil dilates sufficiently so that enough of the lens implant is exposed after your surgery for the adjustments.
-There are also certain medications that cause increased sensitivity to UV light, that are considered a contraindication, which include tetracycline and chloroquine.
+There are also certain medications that cause increased sensitivity to UV light, that are considered a contraindication, which includes tetracycline and chloroquine.
 (Note: This is not a complete list of medications.)

 Other reasons that would prevent a patient from being a good candidate for the LAL would be if you had a history of ocular herpes simplex virus or nystagmus.